Skip to content

 Section titled “ClientCryptoKeyLink — full client-to-client crypto”

-A high-level class managing a local identity (Ed25519 verify pair + X25519 exchange pair) and links to other clients, with optional persistence through any StorageAdapter.
+A high-level class that holds your local identity (an Ed25519 sign/verify pair plus an X25519 exchange pair) and the links to other clients.
+It can optionally save all of this through any StorageAdapter.

 import { ClientCryptoKeyLink, createMemoryStorageAdapter_json } from "@nice-code/util";